Farming Life in Another World: Great Tree Village

 Dryme's older sister who ends up becoming the village schoolteacher after stirring some trouble in the village.
 She is also known by the moniker "Ancient Dragon".
-She always demands that Lastismoon call her "onee-sama" (big sister) when she is her aunt.

-Hakuren later ends up pregnant with Hiraku's child; giving birth to the first of her husband's half-dragon children after becoming one of Hiraku's wives.
+She always demands that Lastismoon call her "onee-sama", despite being her aunt.
+Hakuren later ends up pregnant with Hiraku's child, giving birth to the first of her husband's half-dragon children after becoming one of Hiraku's wives.